 APA Statement on UN Climate Change Conference

-APA President Leo Asuncion Jr., AICP, reaffirmed and redoubled the planning community's committment to tackling the climate crisis.
+APA President Leo Asuncion Jr., AICP, reaffirmed and redoubled the planning community's commitment to tackling the climate crisis.
 In a statement released at the start of the United Nations Climate Change Conference (COP26), Asuncion called today the "essential moment" for working together to combat climate change and its impacts on people, places, and our planet.

 1.5oC COP26 Communiqué

 APA was among more than 60 firms and professional built environment associations calling for increased emission reduction targets by world governments, including the United States.
-The invitation-only Communiqué, comes ahead of next month's global meeting of COP26, the UN Climate Change Conference of the Parties.
+The invitation-only Communiqué comes ahead of next month's global meeting of COP26, the UN Climate Change Conference of the Parties.

 Buildings account for a significant share of global carbon emissions, and this coalition of built environment and design organizations is committed to leading efforts to meet accelerated climate targets.